yii2tech/ar-variation/README.md

 echo $item->description; // equal to `$item->defaultTranslation->description`
 ```

-If it could be the main entiry don't have a variation for particular option, you can use [[\yii2tech\ar\variation\VariationBehavior::variationAttributeDefaultValueMap]]
+If it could be the main entity don't have a variation for particular option, you can use [[\yii2tech\ar\variation\VariationBehavior::variationAttributeDefaultValueMap]]
 to provide the default value for the variation fields as it was done for 'title' in the above example:

 ```php